-Case Study: Mixing Old & New Technologies for More Fire Resistant Building
+Case StudIES: Mixing Old & New Technologies for More Fire Resistant Buildings & Lifestyle

 Within five minutes of embers impacting the demo home, the bark mulch on the non-fire-resistant side ignited.
 The flame then spread to the siding and up the exterior wall to the eave area.
 Firefighters were on scene to suppress the fire once it got to the roof, in order to repeat the experiment multiple times.
 They found wood mulch is very combustible.
 It has lots of little crevices for those fire embers to land in, sit there, and smolder.

 Where instead, gravel mulch on the other side, along with its other fire-resistant features, prevented the embers from igniting a flame during the test time, even with the non-fire-resistant side ablaze.
 Steps can indeed be taken to protect yourself from fires.
-When planning to build new project, contact this Design + Material Specification + Construction Consulting for better "fire stop design solutions”.
+When planning to build new project, contact this Design + Material Specification + Construction Consulting for better "Fire Stop Regenerative Design Solutions”.

 Like Apple's latest iPhone and Samsung latest galaxy phone people like to rush out and buy on the trends.
 So, why is it not the same when building your new home?
-Your family's and business's safety should be a priority and using more fire resistant materials will protect you.
+Your family's and business's safety should be a priority and using more fire resistant and regenerative materials will protect you more.
 Plus, these materials last longer, making your buildings able to last for generations.
 These materials used include:

 cement & block

 wood with fiberglass, steel, stone & concrete barriers